 When designing user interfaces for command and control systems such as air traffic control workstations, the safety of the device itself and the adequacy and efficiency of users' actions are not the only critical issues for safety.
 The way information can be perceived and interpreted by users is also important to safety, especially when it comes to notifying alarms or other asynchronous events.
 With aircraft flying one nautical mile in ten seconds, one does not want alarms to be noticed in a matter of minutes, but rather in a matter of seconds.
-And in any case, one does not want alarms to go unnoticed!
-But whereas there are well known methods for assessing and predicting hardware safety and there is a important mass of scientific interaction styles, there is knowledge on comparatively little to be found in the literature on the efficiency of signals in modern user interfaces.
-This is a concern for engineers, who are more and more exposed to complex alarm design.
+And in any case, one does not want alarms to go unnoticed.
+Over the last years, the increasing use of computing systems has led to two major evolutions in the design of user interfaces for air traffic control systems: more information to be conveyed, including alarms, and more sophisticated displays.

-Over the last years, the evolution of computing systems has led to two major evolutions in the design of user interfaces for air traffic control systems: more alarms, and more sophisticated displays.
 On the one hand, as the underlying systems are growing more complex, new notifications have to be conveyed to users.
 There are new kinds of alarms associated to new types of breakdowns or problem detection, such as a ground collision risk detection.
 But there also are less serious events that nonetheless need to be notified, such as asynchronous communications or changes in the status of aircraft.
 For instance, incoming requests from aircraft through an air-ground data link have to be responded to at some point, and thus need an appropriate notification.
 This is new for interface designers, who so far had only to provide for a handful of severe alarms and could rely on blinking labels.
 A wider range of signals is now required.

-On the other hand, the evolution of computing systems has provided designers with an extremely wide range of visual techniques and allowed the design of more and more visually rich displays.
-Between 1985 and today, air traffic control engineers have explored many ways of displaying new pieces of information on graphical radar screens: multi-windowing, colored backgrounds for geographical and meteorological information, enriched flight labels with color coding, etc. Avoiding visual clutter has become very difficult.
-If no real visual design is exercised, adding the necessary range of alarms (see above) to such a display can lead to disastrous results.
-Actually, as notifications are not considered different from other types of information in most textbooks and design guides, designers often handle them as just another piece of information to be displayed.
-Thus, displayed messages may obscure other pieces of information, or may go unnoticed, or both.
-For instance, at the CENA we have had examples of realistic simulations where controllers focusing on an area of their large screen did not notice an alarm based on color change for as long as 20 minutes!
+On the other hand, the evolution of computing systems has provided designers with an extremely wide range of visual techniques and allowed the design of visually richer displays.
+Between 1985 and today, air traffic control engineers have explored many ways of displaying new pieces of information on graphical radar screens: multiwindowing, coloured backgrounds for geographical and meteorological information, enriched flight labels with colour coding, etc. Avoiding visual clutter has become very difficult.
+If no real visual design is exercised, adding the necessary range of information (see above) to such a display can lead to disastrous results.
+Displayed messages may obscure other pieces of information, or may go unnoticed, or both.
+For instance, at the CENA we have had examples of realistic simulations where controllers focusing on an area of their large screen did not notice an alarm based on colour change for as long as 20 minutes!